 -If you are planning on taking courses at another institution while you are still a student at Harding University, you must be pre-approved to take and then transfer those courses back to Harding.
-Each student will need to fill out the “Request for Summer Enrollment” or the Request for Concurrent Enrollment” found on their Pipeline account.
-When taking courses at another school while Harding is considered your “Primary School,” a Parent Letter must be forwarded to the “Secondary School” in order for your transfer hours to be certified by the VA.
+Each student will need to fill out the “Transfer Course Pre-Approval” found on their Pipeline account.
+When taking courses at another school while Harding is considered your “Primary School,” a Parent Letter must be forwarded to the “Secondary School” in order for your transfer hours to be certified with the VA.

 Chapter 31: Your individual Case Manager will forward the proper paperwork in order for the VA Certifying Official to certify your fall hours.

 Chapter 33: Adding/Dropping courses- You will be financially responsible for any courses you drop that are not dropped during the free drop/add period.
-The VA will determine the method in which you will return either the funds or by charging future entitlement.
+The VA will determine the method in which you repay these funds.